-AS and A Level qualifications are the traditional qualifications offered by UK schools and colleges for 16 to 19 year olds.
-These are internationally recognised and respected qualifications which enable pupils to specialise in their chosen subjects in much greater depth.
-A Levels are two year courses with pupils sitting external examinations at the end of Year 13.
-Some subjects may contain a coursework component which counts towards the pupils' final grade.
-The coursework component is usually internally marked and graded by their teachers according to examination board criteria and then moderated externally by the examination awarding body.
-AS qualifications are one year qualifications and are also assessed through external examinations and coursework.
-A Level and AS Levels are graded A, A, B, C, D, E or U and universities and employers recognise grades Ato E to be a pass.
+AS and A Level gualifications are the traditional The British School of Amsterdam also offers GCSE qualifications offered by UK schools and colleges for qualifications in the core subjects of English, Maths and Science to pupils who have not yet achieved a C/4 16 to 19 year olds.
+These are internationally recognised and respected qualifications which enable pupils to grade or higher prior to entry into the Sixth Form. specialise in their chosen subjects in much greater GCSEs are the traditional qualifications offered by depth.
+A Levels are two year courses with pupils schools in the UK for pupils 14 to 16 years old.
+Pupils sitting external examinations at the end of Year 13. will take an average of ten examinations at the end of Some subjects may contain a coursework component Year 11, the results of which are important for the next which counts towards the pupils' final grade.
+The stage of their academic journey.
+GCSEs have coursework component is usually internally marked traditionally been graded from A\ to G but recent reforms have led to the introduction of new GCSEs and graded by their teachers according to examination board criteria and then moderated externally by which are graded on a scale of 9 down to 1.
+Currently the examination awarding body.
+AS qualifications are both GCSE qualifications are being offered by examination boards and the British Department of one year qualifications and are also assessed through external examinations and coursework.
+A Levels are Education considers a grade C or above or a grade 4 graded A\,A,B,C,D,E or U while AS Levels are graded and above to be a good pass.
+Those students who did not achieve a good pass or equivalent prior to the A,B,C,D,E or U. Universities and employers recognise grades $A^$ to E and A to E to be a pass.
+Sixth Form are therefore offered the opportunity to achieve this good pass as part of their Sixth Form Pupils on the A Level programme will usually be programme.
+Pupils who are successful on this pathway will then have the opportunity to progress onto the A Level pathway.